johnbentleyii/azure-docker-node-deploy/README.azure.md

 ### 2. Create Service Principal & Set GitHub Secrets via Azure Portal

 **a.
 Create Service Principal:**
-1. In the Portal, search for “Azure Active Directory.”
+1. In the Portal, search for “Microsoft Entra ID” (formerly Azure Active Directory).
 2. Go to “App registrations” > “New registration.”
 3. Name your app (e.g., github-actions-deploy) and register.
 4. After registration, go to “Certificates & secrets” > “New client secret.”
 Copy the value.